oVirt/ovirt-site/source/feature/unrestricted-network-names.html.md

 Pros:

 *   If a IFNAMSIZ-long slice is used, there's almost no change at all on Vdsm side.
 (The only one is that Vdsm cannot assume the management role of a network based on its `ovirtmgmt` name)
-*   That what OpenStack Neutron does.
+*   That what OpenStack Neutron does; that's an important argument when it provides networks to oVirt.
 *   The "name" of a network becomes a user-editable string, that can be changed with no effect on the distributed hosts.

 Cons: